 Facilities: 5 stars – The common areas are huge and awesome, there’s a cool bar and everything needed.

 The hostel is located in the heart of the city.
 Abraham Hostel Tel Aviv is located just a few steps from Rothschild Boulevard, the first street of Tel Aviv.
-In this area there are plenty of restaurants and nightlife venues.
-The Carmel Market is about a 15 minutes’ walk from the hostel.
-The beachside and Old Jaffa are about a 30 minutes’ walk.
+In this area, there are plenty of restaurants and nightlife venues.
+The Carmel Market is about a 15-minute walk from the hostel.
+The beachside and Old Jaffa are about a 30-minute walk.
 But if you don’t feel like walking, you can always take a bus from one of the many bus stations located near the hostel.
 The Central Bus Station is only 20 minutes by foot from the hostel, so yeah… The location is perfect!

-If you don’t want to stay in a dorm, there are plenty of private room options for you.
-Just check out the Abraham Hostel website.
+If you don’t want to stay in a dorm, there are plenty of private room options, too.

 Everything was very clean, both the dorm and the shared spaces.